Mihnea03/PassPal/README.md

 # PassPal

-&nbsp;PassPal is the perfect, lightweight password manager for people that want to save their passwords in a secure and fast manner!
+&emsp;PassPal is the perfect, lightweight password manager for people that want to save their passwords in a secure and fast manner!